purvathnere/purvathnere/README.md

 AI Mock Buddy: An AI-powered platform designed to simulate mock interviews for aspiring developers.
 Built using JavaScript and integrated with AI algorithms to provide real-time feedback and interview preparation.

-🌱 What I'm currently learning:
+🌱 ##What I'm currently learning:
 Spring Boot and its integration with databases.

 Exploring JDBC for database connectivity in Java.

 Developing real-time projects to enhance my skills and build my portfolio.

-📫 How to reach me:
+📫 ##How to reach me:
-Email: your-email@example.com
+Email:

-LinkedIn: Your LinkedIn
+LinkedIn: